 Fat Loss vs. Weight Loss

-Although the terms are often used interchangeably, fat loss and weight loss are not the same thing.
+Although the terms are often used interchangeably, fat loss and weight loss are not the same things.
 Weight loss refers to a decrease in your overall body weight from muscle, bone, water, and fat, while fat loss refers to weight loss strictly from fat.
 Here’s a detailed breakdown of the difference between fat loss vs. weight loss.

 What’s the difference between fat loss vs. weight loss?